Slothouber–Graatsma puzzle: Solution

 The solution of the Slothouber–Graatsma puzzle is straightforward when one realizes that the three 1 × 1 × 1 blocks (or the three holes) need to be placed along a body diagonal of the box, as each of the 3 x 3 layers in the various directions needs to contain such a unit block.
 This follows from parity considerations, because the larger blocks can only fill an even number of the 9 cells in each 3 x 3 layer.

 Variations

 The Slothouber–Graatsma puzzle is an example of a cube-packing puzzle using convex polycubes.
 More general puzzles involving the packing of convex rectangular blocks exist.
 The best known example is the Conway puzzle which asks for the packing of eighteen convex rectangular blocks into a 5 x 5 x 5 box.
+Another 5 x 5 x 5 puzzle attributed to Conway includes six 1x2x4 and six 2x2x3 blocks with a solution similar to the Slothouber-Graatsma puzzle.
 A harder convex rectangular block packing problem is to pack forty-one 1 x 2 x 4 blocks into a 7 x 7 x 7 box (thereby leaving 15 holes); the solution is analogous to the 5x5x5 case, and has three 1x1x5 cuboidal holes in mutually perpendicular directions covering all 7 slices.